Why Should I Schedule a Lactation Consultation?

 Additional resources and referrals, if necessary

 What Kinds of Support Do I Receive After my Consultation?

 We believe that a consultation is just the beginning of a relationship.
-After your first visit, we will follow-up with an email or phone call within 48 hours to see how things are progressing.
-At that time, any questions you have can be answered.
-You can always reach us by phone or email with your breastfeeding concerns; however, due to privacy concerns, we do not communicate by text with clients regarding breastfeeding issues.
+You can always reach us by phone or email with your breastfeeding concerns.
 If it looks like you have a lot of questions or concerns, we may recommend a follow-up appointment.

 What payment methods are accepted?